|

 Bri's

-universe was one-half mile away.
-In that Universe every door was
+universe was half a mile away, and in that Universe every door was

 56. Kor stood